PMonsalve/CriativSite/README.md

 # Criativ Site
 This is a storytelling site.
-Its a story about the main character and two secondary characters that are part of the subconscious of that main character.
+It's a story about the main character and two secondary characters that are part of the subconscious of that main character.
 I made the front-end of the site, using effects of parallax to the illustrations and make the link between them.